c22dev/OffsetFinder/README.md

 Don't pull request those offsets in an app without editing them (see [this notice](https://github.com/c22dev/OffsetFinder#offsets)).
 Please also verify those offsets weren't already submited/aren't already existing as this could increase the work for the reviewer without being useful.

 ## Offsets
-Some offsets (based off thimstar’s template, which is the issue) are wrong.
-You need to change a few manually.
+Some offsets stored in this repository (based off thimstar’s template, which is the issue) are wrong.
 These are the wrong ones:
 ```
 ._vm_map__hdr__links__prev